Immediate support first

 Maine Crisis Line

-Call 1-888-568-1112 or use 711 through Maine Relay.
-Maine DHHS says the line is the state's 24/7 crisis response service for people or families experiencing behavioral health crisis or thoughts of suicide or self-harm.
+Call 1-888-568-1112 or use 711 through Maine Relay for Maine’s crisis response service for individuals or families in behavioral-health crisis or thoughts of suicide/self-harm.

 One calm rule